nginxinc/NGINX-Demos/nginx-swarm-demo/README.md

 * nginxbasic: This is based on the nginx image.
 This has NGINX F/OSS configured to load balance the backend-app service using the hello image.

 * phpfpmbase: This image is based on `dinkel/nginxphpfpm`.
-It has a basic PHPFPM proxy configuration.
+It has a basic PHP-FPM proxy configuration.

 * service1: This image is based on `phpfpmbase`.
 It has following pages, only the first two of which are used during the demo:
   * service1.php: This page returns the uri, host name and IP address where it is running and it makes a call to service2.php and returns the results.
 This page includes the file http.phar used to make HTTP requests.